 What to expect during body contouring procedures

 For non-surgical body contouring procedures, the patient is awake - and therefore alert - during the process.
 "CoolSculpting is very well tolerated," says Pang.
-"You can expect to feel a slight suction when the applicator is placed and a gradual cooling sensation once activated.
-Some describe the initial cooling sensation as placing an ice cube on the skin that eventually goes numb after five minutes.
+"You can expect to feel a slight suction when placing the applicator and a gradual cooling sensation once activated.
+Some describe the initial cooling sensation as placing an ice cube on the skin, which eventually becomes numb after five minutes.
 Once the treatment is complete, the area is massaged for a few minutes.
-The massage can be painful but quickly wears off.
+The massage can be painful, but quickly wears off.

 Cash uses another non-surgical option, Evolution in mode.
 "During Evolve Tite treatments, you will feel a warm sensation that some might describe as similar to a heating pad or hot stone massage.
 Evolve Tone treatments use electrical muscle stimulation to feel strong involuntary muscle contractions, but the intensity level can be adjusted to each patient's tolerance and preference, even mid-treatment.
 The Evolve system has a call button that allows you to pause your treatment and ask the staff to make adjustments if you wish.